tzufitltaboola/taboola-ios-api/README.md

 For each item, all available UI elements should be added to the screen.
 The UI elements can be placed on screen either via interface builder (storyboard) or manually via code.
-Use the correct `TBItem` method to initialize the UI element based on how you chose to added it to the screen.
+Use the correct `TBItem` method to initialize the UI element based on how you chose to add it to the screen.

 #### When using interface builder
 Assuming we have these properties defined as outels for interface builder UI elements: